|

 Francis Drake and Sir

 John Franklin?)
-When the narrator thinks of the adventurers who
+When the narrator thinks of the

-helped create an empire, is
+adventurers who helped create an empire,

-history differently?
-(3) (5-6) Marlow makes a distinction between the Roman
+interpret this history differently?
+(3) (5-6) Marlow makes a

-imperialists and the imperialists of his own day.
-What 'idea' does Marlow believe
+distinction between the Roman imperialists and the imperialists of his

-Civilization?
-(20) (4) (7) After this preamble, Marlow begins his tale: What resolution did Marlow when,
+accompanied the spread of Western Civilization?
+(20) (Would Rudyard Kipling agree?)
+(4) (7) After this preamble, Marlow begins his tale: What resolution

-as a boy, he first looked at a map of the great expanse of the African
+did Marlow make when, as a boy, he first looked at a map of the great

-rainforest?
+expanse of the African rainforest?
 (21-22) (5) (8) |

 Why does Conrad choose such a curious and elaborate frame for his tale?